-My correspondent, to whom I am so highly indebted, observes, "that the remittent fever was very prevalent and fatal amongst the ships, at Bengal, after the rainy season in 1783; except to the OXFORD, which only loft three or four men; and to the BARWEL, which did not lose so many."
+My correspondent, to whom I am so highly indebted, observes, "that the remittent fever was very prevalent and fatal amongst the ships, at Bengal, after the rainy season in 1783; except to the Oxford, which only loft three or four men; and to the BARWEL, which did not lose so many."
 After the remittent, an ague was very frequent, in the middle of October; which usually degenerated into a continued fever, or dyfentery; and in those forms, proved mortal.
 Several of the fick, ill of these complaints, belonging to the HALSEWEL, were fent to the Hospital at Calcutta.
-The Surgeon there, attributing the obstinacy of the difeases to visceral obstructions, prescribed mercury till it falivated, along with the red bark.
-But the Gentleman who attended tended the ship observes, "that this practice was attended with no better success; for, at the end of six weeks, we had lost four men; and the recovery of the rest did not appear to be, in any degree, forwarded.
-When the men returned on board, we saw the pernicious effects of the great quantity of mercury.
-Those who had undergone a salivation were all seized with sluxes.
-Of sixteen, thus treated, only four are now alive; and two of those, who were unable to perform any duty during the homeward voyage, are now in a reduced state."
+The Surgeon there, attributing the obstinacy of the diseases to visceral obstructions, prescribed mercury till it falivated, along with the red bark.
+But the Gentleman who attended tended the ship observes, "that this practice was attended with no better fuccess; for, at the end of fix weeks, we had lost four men; and the recovery of the rest did not appear to be, in any degree, forwarded.
+When the men returned on board, we faw the pernicious effects of the great quantity of mercury.
+Those who had undergone a falivation were all feized with fluxes.
+Of fixteen, thus treated, only four are now alive; and two of those, who were unable to perform any duty during the homeward voyage, are now in a reduced flate."

-The judicious Physician, who perused the journals, observes, "that the bark was either not given liberally in the beginning of remittents and intermittents; or that its use was suspended to make way for antimonials, laxatives, or emetics."
-Hence we see the necessity for the cautions, which have already been delivered in the second part of this essay.
+.
+The judicious Phyfician, who perufed the journals, observes, "that the bark was either not given liberally in the beginning of remittents and intermittents; or that its use was suspended to make way for antimonials, laxatives, or emetics."
+Hence we see the necessity for the cautions, which have already been delivered in the fecond part of this effay\.

-The extracts, in my possession, do not ascertain the rate of mortality in the ships, during their stay at Bengal, in the sickly feason feason of 1783.
+The extracts, in my possession, do not afcertain the rate of mortality in the ships, during their stay at Bengal, in the fickly feafon feason of 1783.
 But, in the following year, I am informed by Mr. Magennis, that the VALENTINE, of which he was Surgeon; and fix other ships stationed at Cogeree, lost, at that place, one hundred and seventy men.
 "The diseases, which prevailed, were remittents and intermittents, and the dysentery; all generally attended with diseased viscera.
-A few died of remittents; but the principal number of dysentery; which generally attacked those recovering from severs ."
+A few died of remittents; but the principal number of dysentery; which generally attacked those recovering from severs \."

-^{} See page 300 et. feq. p.
+\ See page 300 et. seq. p.
 416.

 To proceed farther with the reports of ships individually, in which fevers prevailed either at sea, or in the harbours of India, would only be a repetition of events, which have already been sufficiently exemplified.
-I shall therefore take leave of this painful part of my subject, with observing, that the reader must not infer, that voyages to India commonly exhibit such dreadful scenes of disease and mortality.
+I shall therefore take leave of this painful part of my subject, with observing, that the reader must not infer, that voyages to India commonly exhibit such dreadful scenes of disease and mortality, as have been presented to his view.
+On the contrary, when ships set out at a proper season; when they are not too much crowded; when the weather is favourable; and no mismanagement happens, sewer lives are lost, in these long voyages, than in the most healthy country villages.
+And, in perusing the medical journals, I have the peculiar pleasure of finding that many ships have arrived in India, without the loss of a single life by disease\.

-^{} Mr Magennis revisited Bengal, in the Barrington, in 1789.
+\ Mr Magennis revisited Bengal, in the Barrington, in 1789.
 Eight East India ships lay that year at Diamond Point, which is esteemed much more healthy than any of the former stations in the river Hughley.
-Forty men were buried at Diamond Point, this year; which, on an average, is only save men to each ship.
+Forty men were buried at Diamond Point, this year; which, on an average, is only five men to each ship.